 - Show leadership.
 Have the confidence to own what you do, but be able to delegate when necessary.
 Be a role model who is open and available to the people you’re responsible for.
 In addition, lead by showing you are good at strategic thinking and long-term planning.

 If you have the necessary personal traits, enjoy problem solving and like working with numbers, studying accounting may be right for you.
-MTI College offers a program that, in less than a year, can put you on the fast track to a career in accounting or bookkeeping.
+Campus, formerly known as MTI College, offers an online program that, in less than a year, can put you on the fast track to a career in accounting or bookkeeping.

 Your expert instructors use a combination of lectures, videos and discussions to prepare you for situations you may encounter in the workforce as an entry-level accounting technician.
 In addition, you will learn the latest software that organizations throughout California and around the country use every day.

-Contact an admissions representative at MTI College today to get the training you need for an entry-level accounting job.
+Contact an admissions representative at Campus today to get the training you need for an entry-level accounting job.